OpenIndiana: Media reception

 A September 2013 DistroWatch review stated that the OpenIndiana project has "seemingly been in steady decline for the last couple of years."
 The same review concluded that OpenIndiana had not progressed significantly from the state of OpenSolaris five years before:

 A May 2015 DistroWatch review of OpenIndiana similarly concluded that little major progress had been made to the system over the years.
 The review stated that the package selection and hardware support seemed to lag behind other systems, while many of the system administration features have either replicated or ported to Linux and BSD.
 The review concludes that:

 Claims about lack of package support may be mitigated by the fact that the 3500+ software packages provided by OpenIndiana Hipster are not split into several packages, which would artificially increase the package count (e.g. like in Linux distributions): the Image Packaging System is a file-based package management providing incremental updates and package facets, making such splitting an unnecessary burden.
 In the course of the first two years of its existence, the Hipster project has migrated and updated over 1500 packages: it maintains a collection of selected software packages while relying on third-party repositories like SFE for add-ons.
 For extended selection, the pkgsrc system supported by Joyent readily provides 20000+ packages for illumos systems.

 Relation to other operating systems

-OpenIndiana is a fork in the technical sense but it is a continuation of OpenSolaris in spirit.
 The project intends to deliver a System V family operating system which is binary-compatible with the Oracle products Solaris 11 and Solaris 11 Express.
 However, rather than being based on the OS/Net consolidation like OpenSolaris was, OpenIndiana is based on illumos.
 The project does use the same Image Packaging System (IPS) package management system as OpenSolaris.

 While the OpenIndiana codebase was initially based on the majority of publicly available code from Oracle, this is not the case since the oi_151a Development Builds which are based on illumos from September 2011 onwards.
 The project has effectively moved away from Oracle-owned tools such as Sun Studio: all builds since 2013, including the active Hipster branch, use the GNU Compiler Collection (GCC) as sole compiler.
 The illumos project itself is built with GCC since June 15, 2012.